cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

     ssh_security_group.destroy
   end

 end
 ```

 ### Automatically Clean up Resources Created by Your Tests

-To ensure that resources are cleaned up, even when the test is not completely executed due to an error, the validator provides a resource tracking API.
+If our test would fail, it would leak resources: Nobody is cleaning up the security group we created.
+To ensure that resources are cleaned up, even when the test is not completely executed, the validator provides a resource tracking API.

 The resource tracking API supports automatic cleanup of OpenStack resources.
 For debugging cleanup can be skipped by setting the environment variable `BOSH_OPENSTACK_VALIDATOR_SKIP_CLEANUP` to `true`.

 To use the resource tracking add a statement as follows: